Jessica is an experienced pet mom with dogs, cats, rats, fish, axolotls, a gecko, chickens, and ducks.

 Make sure that your cat has plenty of entertaining toys and scratch pads around.
 You may be able to redirect their chewing with a cat-appropriate plant, like cat grass, and you might be able to redirect their climbing to a cat tower.

-This is definitely the easiest approach to keeping your cat out of the tree, and as most of us know, cats can have their own agenda.
+This is definitely the easiest approach to keeping your cat out of the tree, but as most of us know, cats can have their own agenda.
 This might work for an easy-going cat that can be distracted with a jingle ball, but if it doesn't work there are several other methods to try!

 Try Using a Deterrent